People Before Profit–Solidarity: Background

 Under the standing rules of order in Dáil Éireann, a parliamentary group must have five TDs or more in order to have full speaking rights.
 In addition, political parties which get 2% or more of the national vote receive extra funding from the state for political activities.
 Combining the seats and votes of People Before Profit and Anti-Austerity Alliance would increase the chance of reaching these thresholds.
 An electoral alliance called United Left Alliance had been previously tried by People Before Profit and other left-wing groups in the early 2010s, and in many ways served as a precursor to this alliance.

 The electoral alliance sought to provide a greater socialist voice in parliament, and a political platform committed to abolishing water charges, Universal Social Charge for low-middle income earners, and other austerity measures implemented in Ireland.
 The alliance claims to represent the 57% of people who boycotted the payment of water charges, and claims to provide a genuine working-class voice in parliament.
 The alliance has been described as a "remarkable abeyance of decades-old sectarian conflict between the Socialist Workers Party underlying PBP and the Socialist Party underlying AAA."
 Solidarity and People Before Profit announced its intention to organise separately and to remain free to maintain different political positions on various issues, but intend to cooperate electorally while maintaining their own identities and structures.

 AAA de-registered as a party, while PBP changed its registered name to AAA–PBP and added AAA members to the renamed party's list of nominated representatives.
 This technical distinction caused a legal question regarding the co-option of a member of Cork City Council to replace AAA member Mick Barry after Barry's election to the Dáil in the 2016 election.
 It was argued that, since the party for whom Barry was elected in 2014 was no longer registered, the party he represented when vacating his council seat in 2016 did not have the right to nominate a replacement.
 Harry McGee, a columnist for The Irish Times, commented that it was difficult to tell the difference between People Before Profit and the AAA.

 In 2019, Solidarity TD Paul Murphy formed RISE, a new political party which immediately became the alliance's third member.
-Rise later merged with People Before Profit in February 2021.
-In 2020, the group changed its registered name to People Before Profit–Solidarity, reflecting People Before Profit's increasing dominance of the grouping.
+RISE later merged with People Before Profit in February 2021.
+In 2020, the group changed its registered name to People Before Profit–Solidarity, in accordance with founding agreement that the order of names would switch after the first three years.

+As of July 2024, People Before Profit–Solidarity is listed as one party in the Electoral Commission register of political parties.
+It was described as a party by RTÉ in September 2024.